wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 I guess gcc has just been coming further in their AVX support than clang.
 This is not my field of expertise, so I might have missed something crucial here.
 If I have, please point it out!

-## Compare against plain memcpy()

-To get some kind of benchmark of the memswap that we have it might also be worth comparing or swap against just doing a `memcpy()`.

-So lets add a benchmark just doing a `memcpy()` on the data instead of `memswap()` and see if there is some interesting things that show up.

-> TODO: graph!

-As we can see perf is mostly identical ... but that is to be expected as all implementations is just a call into stdlib and its `memcpy()`, give or take a few operations :)

-One thing that I however find more interesting is the fact that we in some configs see faster code from some of our own implementations of `memswap()` than `memcpy()`.
-I find this fascinating as the memswap will have to do more operations (swapping the memory) + write to 2 buffers instead of one?

-Could we write a faster `memcpy()` as well?
-Lets try and add a simple `memcpy()`-implementation taking our fastest memswaps, the unrolled sse and avx and see what numbers we can get.

-> TODO: code!

-It turns out that we can actually get faster by writing it ourself, at least in these synthetic micro-benchmarks.
-This surprised me as I would expect the systems `memcpy()` to be as fast as possible on the hardware that I got?
-In this case however there must be something I have missed and I would REALLY like to know what that is!
-If I could write a `memcpy()` with sse or avx so would the, I assume, smart people writing the stdlib code as well.
-And a function such as `memcpy()` that is called a lot, there should be perf across the board to save!

-Reasons for the slower system-`memcpy()` that I can think of is:

-* `memcpy()` is actually implemented as `memmove()` this would add a clear perf implication as buffers might overlap.
-However couldn't this be checked as a pre-condition?
-Would that pre-condition just make really small memcpy:s slower?

-* using sse or avx will 'consume' shared resources of the cpu better spent on other things? as the `memcpy()` on my linux-machine probably is optimized to run in a multi-process environment it might take that into consideration and using sse/avx like this might just consume resources better spent on other things?

-Could it be worth writing your own `memcpy()` like this...
-I would in most cases say "not really".
-But there might be cases where "you know what you are doing" and you have a copy-heavy workload, maybe?
-Especially if you are running exclusively on a machine such as developing games on a console like PlayStations or XBoxes.
-Probably, however, you would be more likely to find more perf somewhere else :)

-But if you need it, and your profiler tell you that it is a win, [memcpy_util.h](https://github.com/wc-duck/memcpy_util) will ship with the version outlined in here.

 ## We have only tested on 4MB, how do we fare on smaller and bigger buffers?

 Up until now we have only checked performance on 4MB buffers but what happen in smaller and bigger buffers?
 Lets add some tests over a range of buffer sizes and see where we end up.